waqarabbas123/porfoliowebsite/README.md

-In this reposiotry we can make a website using html and css only.
+in this repository we can make a portfolio website using html css
+it is simple landing page just using html and css .